andikleen/simple-pt/README.md

 * On Skylake the trace time occasionally jumps backwards after frequency changes.

 * Decoder loses synchronization in some cases where it shouldn't.

+* Binaries with spaces in the name are not supported (due to limitations in sptsideband.py)

 # Porting simple-pt